About WPTC

 (France)

-After working as a Food Scientist and Sensory Analyst for multinational food company RHM Foods in the UK, she joined the staff at the Mediterranean International Association of the Processing Tomato (AMITOM) in Avignon (France) in 1995 where she coordinated various international research projects and edited the magazine Tomato News.
+She graduated in Food Science and Technology from ENSBANA Dijon (France) in 1990 and also holds a MSc in Marketing & Product Management from Cranfield University the UK.
+After working as a Food Scientist and Sensory Analyst for multinational food company Premier Foods in the UK, she joined the staff at the Mediterranean International Association of the Processing Tomato (AMITOM) in Avignon (France) in 1995 where she coordinated various international research projects and edited the magazine Tomato News.
+She is currently also the General Secretary of AMITOM and an Administrator of Tomato News.

 Member access